Hooray, we lived to see another year! Anyone who values the infinite miracle of life will appreciate a shiny new year.

 Pretty simple, right!?

-Trophy hunting does all of the following:
+Trophy hunting does the following:

 “Making goals that you really set in your heart and are realistic is critical.
 My heartfelt goals this year were to help my daughter harvest her first big game animal.
 She harvested both a buck and an elk.
 It was awesome.
 I was perfectly happy with how the season went, even though I did not set any lofty goals for my own hunting, as I was concerned about the time dedication.
 I did manage to harvest my best buck to date, although that’s not saying much.
 Gotta really think about my goals this coming year.
 Might be time to harvest a really decent bull elk.